a-b-street/abstreet/docs/design/testing.md

 	- for sim tests, print a command to run it in the UI

 Let's experiment and make a new binary crate for all tests!

+- it'd be neat to later integrate with travis.